NapLab is supported by readers. When you buy with our links, we may earn a commission. Learn more.

 Response Test

-The Zoma Start has an extremely fast response time.
+The Zoma Start has a very fast response time.
 In our tests, we measured a mostly recovered response time of 0.3 seconds and a fully recovered response time of 0.5 seconds.

 Mostly Recovered